Qado/cobblr/README.md

 Cobblr is basically a state manager that allows Python modules to run code when a button on the screen is pressed.
 To keep things familiar, I call these apps.
 Each app can be downloaded from Github using the Cobblr.

-The CNC work I did with some of the devices isn't required to usr Cobblr.
-However, if you'd like to create those, I've put each in their respective directories.
+The CNC work I did with some of the devices isn't required to use Cobblr.
+However if you'd like to create those, I've put each in a my CAD repository.

 - [Cobblr-Camera Hardware Design (CADs)](https://github.com/TheQYD/CAD/tree/master/cobblr-camera)
 - [Cobblr-Phone Hardware Design (CADs)](https://github.com/TheQYD/CAD/tree/master/cobblr-phone)